anthonygore/statamic-courses-addon/README.md

 ## Features

-- Courses and lessons are entries allowing you to customize the content of your course
+- Courses and lessons are customizable content types
-- Unlimited courses, lessons, and students
-- Track student progress
-- Antler views and tags allowing for flexible course design and UX
+- Views are Antlers with custom tags allowing flexible design and UX
 - Configurable enrollment flow so you can have free or paid courses, memberships, etc

-Note that we don't (yet?) provide these features out-of-the-box so if you want them you'll have to integrate them yourself:
+Note that we don't (yet?) provide these features out-of-the-box so you'll have to integrate them yourself if you need them:

-- Payments, subscriptions, etc
+- Payments and billing
 - Quizzes
+- Assignments
 - Certificates

 ## Getting started